|On the basis that you don't really want to find a question, we've abandoned the usual 'FAQ' page title in favour of just giving you the answers!|

 or b) Disable UAC

 (Versions from v9.5.45 onwards give you the ability to relocate the operational folders through the 'Preferences' option.
 They will also attempt to automatically relocate the folder if TScore detects that you are running in the Program Files area of a Vista PC.
-Future versions of TScore will change the installation path for the samples and templates to avoid this risk)
+Current versions of TScore set the installation path for the samples and templates to avoid this risk)

 Important: When you switch Vista UAC on and off, it changes the actual location of your 'Program Files'.
 This may affect some configuration items such as custom class definitions.